mattiamangia2/intelligent-product-ingestion-app/README.md

 + **Advanced Error Handling:** Implement a dead-letter queue for PDFs that fail processing for manual review.

 + **Vector Search for Similar Products:** The extracted product descriptions could be converted into embeddings (`ML.GENERATE_EMBEDDING`) to enable vector search for finding semantically similar products.
++ **Addition of Image attributes:** The extracted images will go in the product sheet as image attributes via open and sharable url, allowing backend of major e-commerce vebsites being able to upload those informations and display pictures.
+Those features are highlighted in the previous text with:
+> [!NOTE]
+> Previous feature coming next

 This project was developed by Mattia Mangia.